Kuwait emir warns against Gulf crisis escalating

 "An escalation would be an explicit invitation for regional and international intervention, which would have serious consequences for the security of the Gulf nations and their people," the emir said.

-"History and future generations will not forgive anyone who contributes, even one word, to fueling this dispute."
+"History and future generations will not forgive anyone who contributes, even one word, to fuelling this dispute."

 Qatar warned last week that the crisis is hampering operations against the Islamic State group out of its Al-Udeid air base, home to some 11,000 US soldiers.